balena-io-experimental/balena-migrate/README.md

 * **migdb-add-unit** will submit a device for migration.
 * **migdb-migrate** is the worker script that copies the migrate configuration to devices and executes the migrate script on the device.
 This script is meant to run continuously while migrating devices.
 It can be started in multiple instances to migrate devices in parallel.
 * **migdb-check-done** is the worker script that checks migrated devices to see if they come online in the balena backend.
 This script is meant to run continuously while migrating devices.
 It can be started in multiple instances to migrate devices in parallel.
+* **migdb-stop** will gracefully stop all running migdb-migrate or migdb-check-done scripts.

 The scripts use a migrate config that you provide and apply it to an number of devices.
 A directory structure is used to submit devices for migration and track the state of the migration process.
 The scripts will pre register a device in the balena dashboard for every unit file submitted and then attempt to migrate the unit.
 The balena cli is used to register devices and track the progress.
 The balena cli has to be installed and logged in on the computer that runs the migdb scripts.